Take a break from studying medicine for a semester

 Last updated: 26 March 2024

-As probably everyone knows, the minimum period of study in medical school is six years, although there are also some universities where you can also get your doctorate in five years because they have shortened the holidays and thus finish a year faster.
-Since studying medicine is a very difficult degree programme and six years is a very long time, you often ask yourself whether you should take a semester off to recover from all the stress in your studies and simply switch off.
-In order to be more motivated in your studies again afterwards.
+As everyone probably knows, the minimum period of study for a medical degree is six years, although there are also some universities where you can get your doctorate in five years because they have shortened the holidays and can finish a year quicker.
+As studying medicine is a very difficult course and six years is a very long time, you often ask yourself whether you should take a semester off to recover from all the stress of your studies and simply switch off.
+To regain more motivation for your studies afterwards.
 The only question is whether it makes sense to take a semester off or not.
-As I mentioned earlier, studying medicine is quite stressful and it's tempting to sit on the couch for a semester and take a break.
+As I mentioned earlier, studying medicine is quite stressful and it's tempting to take a semester off and relax on the couch.
 But the problem is that you don't graduate until later and it's extremely difficult to get back into studying afterwards.
-I find that you notice it after the summer holidays when you've been on holiday and haven't studied for a few weeks.
-It's harder to get back into studying and to sit down at your desk and study for a few hours.
-If you've had a whole semester break, I imagine it's almost impossible.
-So in my opinion, a semester break is not a good idea unless there is a compelling reason for it.
-Of course, there are always exceptions.
+I find that you notice it after the summer holidays if you've been on holiday and haven't studied for a few weeks.
+It's harder to get back into studying and sit down at your desk and study for a few hours.
+If you've then taken a whole semester off, I imagine it's almost impossible.
+In my opinion, a semester break is therefore not a good idea unless there is a compelling reason for it.
+There are always exceptions, of course.
 For example, if you have family problems, such as a seriously ill family member or even a death.
-Then it hits a person very hard and then it's only understandable and probably a smart decision to take a semester break.
-A friend of mine had exactly the same thing, he had a very unpleasant situation in the family and therefore couldn't concentrate on his studies because he had to think about it all the time and everywhere.
-That's why he decided to take a break for one semester.
-And now he is back in his studies and he is doing better than ever because he can now fully concentrate and engage in his studies again.
-Another reason to take a semester off would be, for example, that the pressure in medical school is simply too high and you can't take the stress any more.
-Before you fall into a burnout, you should listen to your body and take the time out to clear your head.
-In summary, I would like to say that taking a semester off in medical school depends on the situation of the individual person and in some cases it is certainly the best decision you can make, in others it is probably not a good idea.
+Then it hits you very hard and then it is only understandable and probably a smart decision to take a semester off.
+A friend had exactly the same thing, he had a very unpleasant situation in the family and therefore couldn't concentrate on his studies because he had to think about it everywhere and at all times.
+That's why he decided to take a semester off.
+And now he is back at university and is doing better than ever, as he can now fully concentrate on his studies again.
+Another reason for taking a semester off would be, for example, that the pressure of studying medicine simply becomes too much and you can no longer cope with the stress.
+Before you fall into burnout, you should listen to your body and take time out to clear your head.
+To summarise, I would like to say that taking a semester off in medical school depends on the situation of the individual person and in some cases it is certainly the best decision you can make, in others it is probably not a good idea.
 In the end, everyone has to decide for themselves.

 📖 Table of contents

-As probably everyone knows, the minimum period of study in medical school is six years, although there are also some universities where you can also get your doctorate in five years because they have shortened the holidays and thus finish a year faster.
+As everyone probably knows, the minimum period of study for a medical degree is six years, although there are also some universities where you can get your doctorate in five years because they have shortened the holidays and can finish a year quicker.

-Since studying medicine is a very difficult degree programme and six years is a very long time, you often ask yourself whether you should take a semester off to recover from all the stress in your studies and simply switch off.
-In order to be more motivated in your studies again afterwards.
-The question is whether it makes sense to take a semester off or not.
+As studying medicine is a very difficult course and six years is a very long time, you often ask yourself whether you should take a semester off to recover from all the stress of your studies and simply switch off.
+To regain more motivation for your studies afterwards.
+The only question is whether it makes sense to take a semester off or not.

-As I mentioned earlier, studying medicine is quite stressful and it's tempting to sit on the couch for a semester and take a break.
+As I mentioned earlier, studying medicine is pretty stressful and it's tempting to take a semester off and have a break.
 But the problem is that you don't graduate until later and it's extremely difficult to get back into studying afterwards.
-I find that you notice it after the summer holidays when you've been on holiday and haven't studied for a few weeks.
-It's harder to get back into studying and to sit down at your desk and study for a few hours.
-If you've had a whole semester break, I imagine it's almost impossible.
-So in my opinion, taking a semester break is not a good idea unless there is a decisive reason for it.
+I find that you notice it after the summer holidays if you've been on holiday and haven't studied for a few weeks.
+It's harder to get back into studying and sit down at your desk and study for a few hours.
+If you've then taken a whole semester off, I imagine it's almost impossible.
+In my opinion, a semester break is therefore not a good idea unless there is a compelling reason for it.

 Of course, there are always exceptions.
 For example, if you have family problems, such as a seriously ill family member or even a death.
-Then that hits a person very hard and then it is only understandable and probably a smart decision to take a semester break.
-A friend of mine had exactly the same thing, he had a very unpleasant situation in the family and therefore couldn't concentrate on his studies because he had to think about it all the time and everywhere.
-That's why he decided to take a break for one semester.
-And now he is back in his studies and he is doing better than ever before, because he can now fully concentrate and engage in his studies again.
+Then it hits you very hard and then it's only understandable and probably a smart decision to take a semester off.
+A friend had exactly the same thing, he had a very unpleasant situation in the family and therefore couldn't concentrate on his studies because he had to think about it everywhere and at all times.
+That's why he decided to take a semester off.
+And now he's back at university and is doing better than ever, as he can now fully concentrate on his studies again and get involved.

 One size doesn't fit all

-Another reason to take a semester off would be, for example, that the pressure in medical school is simply too high and you can't take the stress any more.
-Before you fall into a burnout, you should listen to your body and take the time out to clear your head.
+Another reason for taking a semester off would be, for example, that the pressure of studying medicine is simply too much and you can no longer cope with the stress.
+Before you fall into burnout, you should listen to your body and take time out to clear your head.

-In summary, I would like to say that taking a semester off in medical school depends on the situation of the individual person and in some cases it is certainly the best decision one can make, in others it is probably not a good idea.
+To summarise, I would like to say that taking a semester off in medical school depends on the situation of the individual person and in some cases it is certainly the best decision you can make, in others it is probably not a good idea.
 In the end, everyone has to decide for themselves.